majdaleid/Laravel_consumeAnyAPI/Unsplash_Api_APP/README.md

  clone the project

+1)  composer install

-1) create .env file
+2)   create .env file

-2) copy all the data from env.example and paste it in .env file
+3) copy all the data from env.example and paste it in .env file

 change the data with your database Info .